OxfordRSE/website/content/events/2020-03-17_modern_cpp_course.md

 ## Where

-Conference Room (278), level 2, Oxford e-Research Centre.
+Remote.
+We will use MS Teams for primary content delivery, and additional tools (provided) for interaction with TAs during the course.

 ## When

-17th March 2020, from 10am to 4pm, with a break for lunch.
+7th May 2020, from 2pm to 5:30pm, with a break for coffee.

 ## Requirements

-Participants must bring their own laptop that they have administrative privileges on.
-A virtualbox disk image will be provided that will contain all necessary software for the course.
+Participants must bring their own laptop that they have VirtualBox installed on.
+A VirtualBox disk image will be provided that will contain all necessary software for the course.

 ## Contact